abaelen/Unbrick-Arduino-MKR-1010-WiFi--SAMD21G-using-PI3/README.md

 The use of these tricks are to the descretion of the user and to its liability only.
 (what can happen right?
 Even not magic smoke...)
+In any case, the bootloader can always be recovered using a debugger.
+If you are serious to work with the 32-bit chips, I advise to buy a debugger.
+On the Adafruit site, you find very affordable debuggers from Segger.
+Although the PI3 solution works for me, I have ordered one!
+The debugger gives good insight in memory, register states and allows for breakpoints.

 That said, let's get hacking!